-Master of Biblical Ministry (Spanish-language)
+Master of Biblical Ministry (Spanish-language only)

-- The seminary's application form with all applicable questions answered in full - A non-refundable application fee - A recent photograph of the applicant - Recommendation forms completed by, among others: - Your wife (if married) - Pastor (the pastoral reference must include an affirmation of the applicant's fitness and giftedness for Christian ministry) - · Church leader - Academic - Employer - A personal interview may be arranged by the Office of Admissions.
+- The seminary's application form with all applicable questions answered in full - A non-refundable application fee - A recent photograph of the applicant - A picture of a driver's license or passport - Recommendation forms completed by, among others: - Your wife (if married) - Pastor (the pastoral reference must include an affirmation of the applicant's fitness and giftedness for Christian ministry) - · Church leader - Academic - Employer - A personal interview may be arranged by the Office of Admissions.
 If married, the committee may request an interview with the applicant's wife as well. - Official transcripts showing that the admission requirements above have been met.
 GPA must be included.